 Samsill Checks These Boxes

-Samsill’s Earth’s Choice line is USDA Certified Biobased and Made in USA — meeting the certification and supply chain standards described above right out of the box.
+Samsill’s Plant-Based binder line is USDA Certified Biobased and Made in USA — meeting the certification and supply chain standards described above right out of the box.
 For procurement teams looking for a verified, domestically manufactured option that doesn’t require a performance trade-off, it’s a practical starting point.

-Browse Earth’s Choice binders on our Amazon storefront, or see our Where to Buy page for all purchasing options.
+Browse Plant-Based binders on our Amazon storefront, or see our Where to Buy page for all purchasing options.